solana-labs/solana/book/src/stake-delegation-and-rewards.md

 A separate Stake account (created by a staker) names a Vote account to which the stake is delegated.
 Rewards generated are proportional to the amount of lamports staked.
 The Stake account is owned by the staker only.
-Lamports stored in this account are the stake.
+Some portion of the lamports stored in this account are the stake.

 ## Passive Delegation